Federal Railroad Administration (FRA), Department of Transportation (DOT).

 D. Application and Submission Information

 Required documents for the application are outlined in the following paragraphs.
 Applicants must complete and submit all components of the application.
 See Section D(2) for the application checklist.
-FRA welcomes the submission of additional relevant supporting documentation, such as planning, engineering and design documentation, and letters of support from partnering organizations that will not count against the Project Narrative 25-page limit.
+FRA welcomes the submission of additional relevant supporting documentation, such as planning, engineering and design documentation, and letters of support from partnering organizations, all of which will not count against the Project Narrative 25-page limit.

 1. Address To Request Application Package

+Applicants may access the application through www.grants.gov.
 Applicants must submit all application materials in their entirety through www.Grants.gov no later than 5:00 p.m.
-EDT, on September 17, 2018.
+ET, on November 29, 2021.
 FRA reserves the right to modify this deadline.
 General information for submitting applications through Grants.gov can be found at: https://www.fra.dot.gov/Page/P0270.
+FRA is committed to ensuring that information is available in appropriate alternative formats to meet the requirements of persons who have a disability.
+If you require an alternative version of files provided, please contact Lou Lorello, Office of the Chief Financial Officer, Federal Railroad Administration, 1200 New Jersey Avenue SE, Room W36-111, Washington, DC 20590; email: firstname.lastname@example.org; phone: 202-493-8026.

 2. Content and Form of Application Submission